Agent Manager

 Press Cmd+D (macOS) / Ctrl+D (Windows/Linux) to toggle the diff panel.
 It shows a live-updating diff between the worktree and its parent branch.

-• Select files and click Apply to Main Branch to merge changes
+• Select files and click Apply to local to copy the worktree's changes onto your local checkout of the base branch

 • Conflicts are surfaced with a resolution dialog